thorrr/YahooSports/README.md

     consumer_key: bnDS4RZd8mgeYJndVPBgr6gG2t6yuawMbnDS4RZd8mgeYJndVPBgr6gG2t6yuawMbnDS4RZd8mgeYJndVPBgr6gG2t--

-If the YahooSession constructor is called with auth_filename the session object will be pickled and stored in a temporary file, pointed to in auth_filename.
-Subsequent constructions of YahooSession will attempt to use the pickled session or create a new one if stale.
+If the YahooSession constructor is called with an auth_filename argument the generated rauth.session.OAuth1Session object will be pickled and stored in a temporary file, pointed to by
+auth_session_file:

+    consumer_secret: lxWCDkDlDJPWAu2vhu6SxbTN5RboujMklxWCDkDl
+    consumer_key: bnDS4RZd8mgeYJndVPBgr6gG2t6yuawMbnDS4RZd8mgeYJndVPBgr6gG2t6yuawMbnDS4RZd8mgeYJndVPBgr6gG2t--
+    auth_session_file: /tmp/tmp0tab11

+Subsequent constructions of YahooSession will attempt to use the pickled OAuth1Session or create a new one if stale.

 Security
 ========